zAlweNy26/AlweStats/README.md

 - Remaining time doesn't work properly for bushes and beehives.

 ### Changelog

+**3.2.1**
+- Fixed a bug that kept showing the ShipStats block even after the ship was demolished
+- Adjusted the text displayed when having the max honey in a beehive

 **3.2.0**
 - Fixed bug that didn't let show the ShipStats block